Content Marketing for SaaS: How to Create a Winning Strategy

 The B2B persona above highlights the customer’s responsibilities, goals, challenges, purchasing power, and the type of content to use.

-B2B marketers must build more than one buyer persona because their sales process is longer than B2C companies and involves multiple people.
-The HR manager you targeted for your recruitment software may not be the decision maker.
-So you need to create different content depending on who is interacting with your content.
+B2B marketers must build more than one buyer persona because their sales process involves multiple people.
+The HR manager you targeted for your recruitment software will be the user, but they may not be the decision-maker.
+So, you need to create another persona for the decision maker and a different content plan for the user.

-Using the earlier example of the recruitment software, you would create a best practices webinar for recruitment officers, a product roundup video or blog post for the HR manager, and case studies for the CEO.
+Using the earlier example of the recruitment software, you may create a best practices webinar for recruitment officers, a product roundup video or blog post for the HR manager, and case studies for the decision maker.

+I recommend mapping your customer journey.
 Journey maps allow you to experience how customers move through your sales funnel and identify potential pitfalls.
-You can create valuable content for each part of the journey to encourage conversion and retention.
+You can then create valuable content for each part of the journey to encourage conversion and retention.

 2. Determine Your Campaign Goals

 Buyer personas answer who you’re creating content for.
 However, you must also answer why you are creating content.
-SaaS inbound marketing goals help businesses determine suitable content and marketing channels to achieve organizational objectives.
+Determining your SaaS inbound marketing goals helps you pick suitable content types and marketing channels to achieve organizational objectives.

-The above chart identifies brand awareness and lead generation as the top two content marketing goals for SaaS.
+Brand awareness and lead generation are the top two content marketing goals for SaaS.

 Brand awareness puts your SaaS on the map.
 If no one knows your business exists, they can’t buy your products.
 It’s that simple, really.

-The above video titled ‘Before Toggl, Tracking Time Was…’ introduces the time tracking software Toggl track in a fun and visually appealing way.
+For example, the video titled ‘Before Toggl, Tracking Time Was…’ introduces the time-tracking software Toggl in a fun and visually appealing way.

-Content like eBooks, quizzes, and webinars are great for generating leads because they contain information prospects may find beneficial.
+Content like eBooks, quizzes, and webinars are great for generating leads because they contain useful information prospects may find beneficial.
+You can share these content assets in exchange for the users’ email addresses.
+This allows prospects to get a valuable asset they need, and you’ll get their contact details to nurture this relationship.

 Keeping repeat and loyal customers happy comes down to customer experience.
 In addition to excellent customer service, content like how-to guides or tutorials will keep your customers engaged with accessible, up-to-date information.